Clinton schools recognize Rising Arrows for first nine weeks

 Media contact: Sandi Beason, APR

-But they come to school every day and do their work, they are courteous to teachers and staff, they help other students and they excel in ways that may not be quantified.
-The new Rising Arrow award honors students who are quietly working to make the world a better place.
+The Rising Arrow student award honors students who are quietly working to make the world a better place.

 “We began this award to recognize students who demonstrate integrity and good character,” said Dr. Tim Martin, superintendent of schools.
 “They help others in need, both at school and in their community.
 They are kind to others.
 They do the right thing without being asked, only because it’s the right thing to do.
 The Rising Arrow award is a way to say thank you for being good people, and not just good students.”

 The Rising Arrow award is given to one student per school per nine weeks period.
 Teachers and staff nominate students who show integrity, good character and who are helping and encouraging others around them.
 Winners are recognized at a school board meeting, and receive gifts from Chick-fil-A.

 Cheyenne is an outstanding student.
 She is always kind to others.
 She goes out of her way to cheer someone up if they are sad or not feeling well.
 She is willing to help any peer who needs a hand.
 Cheyenne is always smiling and looks for people to give compliments throughout the day.
 She is a very caring person and a thoughtful friend to all students and faculty.
 When Cheyenne finishes her work, she is always looking for ways to help the other students who have not completed theirs.
 She has a kind heart and always knows how to make others feel special.